mrettl/battleship/README.md

 ![Legend](doc/08_legend.png)

-After you clicked on a field, the PC-Player immediately guesses a field on your field.
+After you clicked on a field, the PC-Player immediately guesses a field on your board.

 ![Enemy Hit](doc/07_enemy_guess.png)